 The Sydney Accelerator Network foster innovative new ideas in ICT, and they help ICT-related startups put their ideas into action.
 They usually work with around four startup businesses at a time, helping these companies give life to their ideas.

 The USU also support societies that connect entrepreneurial students with business opportunities while they are studying.
-180 Degrees: Social Innovation Group, Inside Enterprise and the Network of Women (NOW), are just a few of the societies on offer that aim to get young businesspeople inspired and involved.
+180 Degrees: Social Innovation Group, and the Network of Women (NOW), are just a few of the societies on offer that aim to get young businesspeople inspired and involved.

 Joan Hume (DipEd '69, BA '69, MA '84) has spent a lifetime advocating for people with disabilities.